 There are a lot of things you don’t know about Akin and I she said as they approached the love garden where they would take their seat to the sight of the beautiful sunset.
 I’ve known him since we were little.
 We grew up together in Oyo, she started.
 A small town named Oke-Iho before they moved to Ibadan while we were about time for secondary school.
 He was a fragile boy.

 She reached for her bag and rolled out some tissue to wipe away dirt from their sit then prepared to continue with her story.

-I was very excited to be given admission into Akin’s school which was clearly one of the best secondary schools at that time.
-Though we attended the same primary school, I always wanted to attend the same secondary school with Akin but distance was a problem.
-My parents then decided I stayed in the boarding house.
+I was very excited to be given admission into Akin’s school which was clearly one of the best secondary schools at that time for my senior secondary classes.
+Though we attended the same primary school, I always wanted to attend the same secondary school with Akin but distance was a problem as he was in Ibadan.
+My parents then decided I stayed in Oke-iho till i was old enough.
 Already I knew I had a lot to catch up with in my new school.
-I had always wanted to leave but my parents insisted I wrote my junior waec exam before starting afresh in another school.
 I resumed my new school almost at the end of the second week due to my late arrival from my aunt’s house where I spent my holiday in Jos.